 • The Traveling Spouse: Why Work? is an important section for any “trailing spouse,” and it deals with how to find work when your significant other is posted abroad.

-• Special Concerns for Couples and Families see this article for advice related to the more personal side of moving abroad as a couple or family.
+• Personal Relationships Abroad see this article for advice related to the more personal side of moving abroad as a couple or family.

 • Skills and Qualifications for International Educators is an important read for anyone hoping to teach abroad long-term.